recommendationsys/SSIR/README.md

 Our code is rewritten from PARL, so the data set is required to be similar to PARL.
 Details can be found at https://github.com/WHUIR/PARL.

-Our dataset is one more than PARL:Item Auxiliary Review Document: file_name=ItemAuxiliaryReviews.out.
+Our dataset is one more dataset than PARL:Item Auxiliary Review Document: file_name=ItemAuxiliaryReviews.out.

 Note that: all files need to be located in the same directory